-“A logo does not only give your brand a visual identity but it also performs the functions of elaborating your brand’s personality, making it visually memorable, marketing your products globally and persuading different groups and sectors of society to not only buy but also become your loyal customers.”
+“A logo does not only give your brand a visual identity but it also performs the functions of elaborating your brand’s personality, making it visually memorable, marketing your products globally, and persuading different groups and sectors of society to not only buy but also become your loyal customers.”

-Successful logo designs like Nike, GAP, and FedEx define the elements of success as simplicity, attractiveness, and easy to remember.
+Successful logo designs like Nike, GAP, and FedEx define the elements of success as simplicity, attractiveness, and ease to remember.
 It is not difficult to make your logo stand out in a crowd of millions of logos.
-You only need to spend more time in brainstorming and conceiving the concept and spend lesser time in over-designing a company logo.
-Even if you are an amateur logo designer, who wants to win over the experienced designers in online project markets like Freelancer, the following tips to avoid mistakes while designing a company logo can be your professional partner.
+You only need to spend more time brainstorming and conceiving the concept and spend lesser time over-designing a company logo.
+Even if you are an amateur logo designer, who wants to win over experienced designers in online project markets like Freelancer, the following tips to avoid mistakes while designing a company logo can be your professional partner.

-Since almost a decade, brand marketing has expanded its wings from print and electronic media to social media.
+For almost a decade, brand marketing has expanded its wings from print and electronic media to social media.
 Your company logo design needs to perfectly fit in the frame of HDTV as well as different screen sizes of mobile phones.
 Many logo designers commonly use raster graphics and bitmaps which lose quality when zoomed in orpixilated.

-Tip– Use vector graphics to design the first sketch for easier editing and screen friendly zooming.
+Tip– Use vector graphics to design the first sketch for easier editing and screen-friendly zooming.
 Use scalable vector graphics and embed the logo designs into the web pages using HTML5.

-When working with fonts, you need to choose the simplest logo designing techniques.
-Over-designed typefaces not only make the logo look confusing but it also miss the factors of brand persona.
-To play with fonts, it is essential to keep the information of company, its operations, public brand image, space usage, and overall design look in mind.
+When working with fonts, you need to choose the simplest logo design techniques.
+Over-designed typefaces not only make the logo look confusing but also miss the factors of brand persona.
+To play with fonts, it is essential to keep the information of the company, its operations, public brand image, space usage, and overall design look in mind.
 Another common mistake with fonts and typeface logos is the use of more than two font types in one logo.

 Tip– Take the example of FedEx.
-The designer has used the two basic colors in single font and generated the ‘feel of company operations’ by making a visually catchy ‘arrow’ between E and X. If you want to work with more than one font in a logo, then use different shades of one color or single shade of same color.
-Working with more than two fonts is generally not favorable unless the purpose of logo is to show the company’s diversity.
+The designer has used the two basic colors in a single font and generated the ‘feel of company operations’ by making a visually catchy ‘arrow’ between E and X. If you want to work with more than one font in a logo, then use different shades of one color or single shade of the same color.
+Working with more than two fonts is generally not favorable unless the purpose of the logo is to show the company’s diversity.
 But make sure that you choose vision-friendly combinations of fonts.

-Tip – Instead of imitating the successful brands, spend more time doing research on the company information and business to conceive a relevant logo design.
+Tip – Instead of imitating successful brands, spend more time doing research on the company information and business to conceive a relevant logo design.

 Tip–Make freehand sketches using paper and pencil while keeping the company information in mind.
 Closely review the sketches and find out the best workable sketch to redefine the company features in your unique logo.